Skip to article frontmatterSkip to article content

 Now that we have a model to describe the dynamics of the Universe, let’s calculate its evolution in a few simple cases for practice.

-Let’s start with the case of a flat Universe, containing only non-relativistic matter.
-This is the so-called Einstein-Sitter model.
-It’s the simplest we could think of in 1930.
+Let’s start with the case of a flat Universe containing only non-relativistic matter.
+This is the so-called Einstein-de Sitter model.
+It is the simplest one could think of in 1930.
 The first Friedmann equation is written:

-Before integrating this differential equation, let’s remember that the energy density parameters are linked by a closure relation (70).
-Therefore, in a flat Universe with only matter, we have Ωm0=1\Omega_m^0=1.
-Now let’s integrate the differential equation:
+Before integrating this differential equation, let us remember that the energy density parameters are linked by a closure relation (94).
+Consequently, in a flat Universe with only matter, we have Ωm0=1\Omega_m^0=1.
+Let’s now integrate the differential equation between 0 and an arbitrary scale factor aa:

 a(t)a0=(32H0t)2/3\Rightarrow \frac{a(t)}{a_0} = \left( \frac{3}{2}H_0 t\right)^{2/3}

-with at the beginning of the Universe t=0t=0 and a=0a=0.
-We have thus obtained a direct relationship between the scale factor and the age of the Universe.
+with at the beginning of the Universe t=0t=0 when a=0a=0.
+We have thus obtained a direct relation between the scale factor and the age of the Universe.

-Using similar reasoning, we show that for a flat Universe dominated by radiation, we have a different evolution of the scale factor:
+By similar reasoning, we show that for a flat Universe dominated by radiation we have a different evolution of the scale factor:

 a(t)a0=(2H0t)1/2\frac{a(t)}{a_0} = \left( 2 H_0 t\right)^{1/2}

-Let’s assume that the Universe is empty, or at least with a total energy density very low compared to the critical density.
-Then the Universe must be curved, since in this case :
+Suppose that the Universe is empty, or at least with a total energy density much lower than the critical density.
+Then the Universe must be curved since in this case:

 Ωk0=1Ωm0Ωr0ΩΛ01\Omega_k^0 = 1 - \Omega_m^0 - \Omega_r^0 - \Omega_\Lambda^0 \approx 1

-Integration gives a Universe expanding at constant speed:
+Integration therefore gives a Universe expanding at constant velocity:

 a(t)=a0H0ta(t) = a_0 H_0 t

-Modern cosmology was born of General Relativity.
-Since the writing of these equations, scientists have begun to describe the universe mathematically as a physical system.
-Numerous models have been proposed to describe the different histories of the universe.
-In this chapter, we will review some of them.
+Modern cosmology was born with General Relativity.
+Since the writing of these equations, scientists have begun to mathematically describe the universe as a physical system.
+Many models have been proposed to describe the different histories of the universe.

 Solution to Exercise 1